-More than 3,500 K-12 teachers, counselors, principals, technology center directors and national, state and local education agency staff attend SREB's Making Schools Work Conference to participate in transformative professional learning, hands-on workshops, networking opportunities and awards ceremonies.
+Thousands of K-12 teachers, counselors, principals, technology center directors and national, state and local education agency staff attend SREB's Making Schools Work Conference to participate in transformative professional learning, hands-on workshops, networking opportunities and awards ceremonies.
 Here's a snapshot of who attended in 2019 and the content areas they represented.